ExiledCrab/Reactable_Debuff_Overlay/README.md

 * Current performance isn't great.
 It updates about 7-8 times a second and your FPS takes a bit of a hit.
 (My potato machine is still above 100fps on avg but YMMV)
 * No customization unless you like programming, another thing that I want to add in the future
 * This was made in a couple hours, it shows lul

+## Support Me
+Do you love me for this?
+Want to support me?
+Then just say hi or thanks on twitter [@ExiledCrab](https://twitter.com/ExiledCrab) and tell your fellow exiles about this tool

 ## Contributing
 If you find any terrible bugs or have ways of improving this, please open an issue and provide as much info as you can about what happened.
 (Screenshots are a huge bonus)